IH 3 TB 342C - Induction cooktop VALBERG - Free user manual and instructions

 • Clean spillages from the hob surface as soon as possible after use.
 Always ensure the surface is cool enough before cleaning.

 • Use a soft cloth or kitchen paper to clean the surface.
-If the spillage has dried on the surface, you may need to use a specialist vitro-ceramic glass cleaner, which is available for most of supermarkets.
+If the spillage has dried on the surface, you may need to use a specialist vitro-ceramic glass cleaner, which is available in most supermarkets.

-• Do not use other abrasive cleaners and/or wire wool ect., as it may scratch the ceramic glass surface of your hob.
+• Do not use other abrasive cleaners and/or wire wool etc., as it may scratch the ceramic glass surface of your hob.

 Damage from Sugary Spills and Melted Plastic